vipulnaik/diet-exercise-health/best-practices/best-practices-around-adding-a-topical-treatment-protocol.md

   impact on blood pressure and heart rate in light of my curent blood pressure and heart rate.

-* Interaction with other treatements, oral and topical: This might involve looking up drug-drug interactions.
+* Interaction with other treatments, oral and topical: This might involve looking up drug-drug interactions.